DavidLopezTovar2/cucumber-wdio/README.md

 - Install allure package to see the reports `brew install allure`

-- Execute `allure generate --clean './allure-results' && allure open` or `open-allure` script to run allure report
+- Execute `npm run open-allure` script to run allure reports